 11. Implement a DMS like Folderit

-12. Train employees on document security
+12. Train employees on document management security

 13. Implement secure document sharing